nuodb/nuodb-cp-docs/content/docs/getting-started/create-database.md

   noindex: false # false (default) or true
 ---

-Once the Control Plane is deployed, projects and databases can now be created.
+Once the Control Plane is deployed, projects and databases can be created.

 {{< callout context="tip" title="Check out" icon="outline/rocket" >}}
 For more information on the available services, see [REST API reference]({{< ref "../reference/rest-api.md" >}}).